 Should everyone who takes aspirin regularly have a salicylate test performed?

-If you take occasional doses for pain, take only one low-dose tablet a day, or take moderate amounts of aspirin under the supervision of your doctor and do not experience any side-effects, then it is not typically necessary.
-Most people will not need to have this test performed unless they accidentally ingest significant quantities of aspirin or another salicylate, or if they develop side-effects.
+If you take occasional doses for pain, take only one low-dose tablet a day, or take moderate amounts of aspirin under the supervision of your doctor and do not experience any side-effects, then testing is usually not necessary.
+Most people will not need to have this test performed unless they accidentally ingest significant quantities of aspirin or another salicylate, or if they develop side-effects on regular treatment.